 To qualify for a Federal Direct GradPLUS Loan, a student must:

 Withdrawing and Financial Aid

-Students who withdraw or take a leave of absence from a term may no longer be eligible for the entire amount of financial aid they were awarded and/or received.
-Review Adler University’s Withdrawing and Financial Aid policy for more information about the impact to financial aid when a term is not completed.
+Students who withdraw or take a leave of absence may no longer be eligible for the entire amount of financial aid they were awarded and/or received.
+Review Adler University’s Withdrawing and Financial Aid policy for more information about the impact to financial aid when a semester is not completed.

-Borrowers of Federal Student Loans are required to complete Exit Counseling on the loan whenever they graduate, withdraw from school (including taking a leave of absence), or cease to maintain at least half-time enrollment.
-If Exit Counseling is required, the student will be notified by The Office of Financial Aid.
+Borrowers of Federal Student Loans are required to complete Exit Counseling whenever they graduate, withdraw from school (including taking a leave of absence), or cease to maintain at least half-time enrollment.
+If Exit Counseling is required, the student will be notified by the Office of Financial Aid.

+There are several repayment options for Direct Loans, including loan forgiveness, cancellation and discharge.
 Borrowers have the option of a standard, 10-year repayment or other extended repayment options based on time to repayment or the borrower’s income.
-These loans also allow for specific deferments, or time periods when the lender will temporarily suspend collection activity on the loan.
-Borrowers requiring a temporary postponement or partial reduction in monthly payment may request a forbearance in case deferment is not available.
-Detailed information about loan deferment, forbearance, and repayment is available here.
+These loans also allow for specific deferments or forbearances, time periods when the government designated loan servicer will temporarily suspend collection activity on the loan.
+Borrowers requiring a temporary postponement or partial reduction in monthly payment may request a forbearance if deferment is not available.

 Alternative loans are private, credit-based loans the student applies for directly with a financial institution.
 These loans cannot be combined with Federal Direct Loans into a Federal Consolidation Loan following graduation.
 Alternative loans may be available to international students who have U.S. Citizen or Permanent Resident co-borrower, or borrowers who are not able to file a FAFSA.
 Interest rates on alternative loans are typically not fixed and may vary based on the lender and the borrower’s credit rating.